airbnb/react-sketchapp/README.md

 }
 ```

-Run your plugin in Sketch via `Plugins → [your plugin name] → my-command`.
+Run your plugin in Sketch via `Plugins → [plugin name] → my-command`.

 Refer to the [skpm docs](https://github.com/sketch-pm/skpm) for more information about skpm.